radicle-dev/radicle-upstream/docs/submit-patch-using-upstream.md

    which git-remote-rad
    /Users/rudolfs/.radicle/bin/git-remote-rad
    ```
-   Note: the paths may differ depending on your OS, the important thing is that
+   The paths may differ depending on your OS, the important thing is that
    the files are found.
 If the output mentions "upstream not found" or
    "git-remote-rad not found" the terminal integration didn't work and needs
    further troubleshooting.